JeffreySarnoff/ErrorfreeArithmetic.jl/README.md

 ## use

 This package is intended to be used in the support of other work.
+All routines expect Float64 or Float32 values.